kstenerud/concise-encoding/cte-specification.md

 Pretty Printing
 ---------------

-Pretty printing is the act of laying out whitespace in a CTE document so that it is easier for humans to parse.
+Pretty printing is the act of laying out structural whitespace in a CTE document so that it is easier for humans to parse.
 This section specifies how CTE documents should be pretty printed.

 #### Right Margin

 The right margin (maximum column before breaking an object into multiple lines) should be kept "reasonable".
-"Reasonable" is difficult to define for CTE documents because it depends in part on the kind of data the document contains, and the container depth.
+"Reasonable" is difficult to define because it depends in part on the kind of data the document contains, and the container depth.

 In general, 120 columns should always be considered reasonable, with larger margins depending on the kind and depth of data.